 Another reason is that there are lots of institutes and research centres not just in India but all over the world which aggressively focus on Physics.
 This emphasizes the ocean of opportunities available and signifies the importance of Physics.

 The fact that it has tremendous predicting power.
-It is a subject which uses the language of Maths, the most precise one, to model and explains simply nature and the universe.
+It is a subject that uses the language of Maths, the most precise one, to model and explains simply nature and the universe.

 That too knowing beforehand what trajectory it would follow in the following years!